liqianglu-zju/liqianglu-zju.github.io/_pages/about.md

 - **Feb 2024:** MorphQPV is awarded the “**Artifacts Available**”, “**Artifacts Evaluated – Functional**” and “**Results Reproduced**”.
 Badges offered by the Artifact Evaluation Committee of ASPLOS 2024.
 - **Feb 2024:** Two papers are accepted to **ASPLOS’24**.
 Congratulations to Siwei and Debin.
 - **Dec 2023:** We organize “Quantum Software and Applications Forum” in Hangzhou with around 200 attendees.
 Thanks to the speakers (Prof. Xiaoming Sun, Prof. Lvzhou Li, Prof. Dong Wu, Prof. Tongyang Li, Prof. Zhen Wang).
-- **Dec 2023:** Our tutorial “**Janus 2.0: A Software Framework for Analyzing, Optimizing, and Implementing Quantum Circuit**” [(Link)](https://janusq.github.io/tutorials/home) is accepted to [ASPLOS’24](https://www.asplos-conference.org/asplos2024/workshops-and-tutorials).Our tutoiral is scheduled on April 27th, welcome to attend!
+- **Dec 2023:** Our tutorial “**Janus 2.0: A Software Framework for Analyzing, Optimizing, and Implementing Quantum Circuit**” ([Link](https://janusq.github.io/tutorials/home)) is accepted to [ASPLOS’24](https://www.asplos-conference.org/asplos2024/workshops-and-tutorials).
+Our tutorial is scheduled on April 27th, welcome to attend!
 - **Sep 2023:** Tianyao’s project “Dynamic Scheduling for Quantum Communication Network with Online Request” is funded for undergraduate from National Natural Science Foundation of China (首届国自然基金委本科生项目).
 Congratulations to Tianyao.
 - **Aug 2023:** My PhD thesis is awarded the best thesis in CCF architecture subcommittee (2023 CCF体系结构优博).
 - **Jul 2023:** One paper is accepted to **MICRO’23**.
 Congratulations to Siwei.